Last updated: May 11, 2026

 The Coppinger family

 The cove's namesake family traces to Higgins Coppinger (1738, Ballyvolane Castle, County Cork, Ireland, to January 4, 1832, Washington County, Tennessee), a Revolutionary War veteran who settled in upper East Tennessee.
 His descendants moved south and west through the state's valleys over the following generations.
 Walter Coppinger (born c.
 1790, Tellico Plains, Monroe County) married Rachel Tussey, and their son Alexander Coppinger (1821 to 1863) lived in the Sequatchie area of Marion County.
 Alexander married Susan Allison and is buried in Lasater Cemetery.
-His death on May 31, 1863, during the Civil War, suggests the conflict touched the cove directly, though specific circumstances have not been documented in available sources.
+He died on May 31, 1863, in the middle of the Civil War; the circumstances of his death do not appear in surviving records, and whether it was combat, guerrilla violence, or disease is unknown.

 The Coppinger family appears in James L. Douthat's Sequatchie Families: Biographical Sketches of the Earlier Settlers of the Sequatchie Valley of Tennessee (1983), one of the standard genealogical references for the region.
 The surname appears alongside Long, Mullins, Doran, and Inman in the cove-edge rolls of the early 19th century, and the first-settler chronology for Marion County's plateau-edge coves is laid out on the First Settlers page.